On the stability and convergence of a class of consensus systems with a nonlinear input: Optimised Consensus for a Speed Advisory System

 We claim that provided $\mu$ is chosen according to

-then (\ref{optNew}) is uniformly globally asymptotically stable at the unique optimal point $x^* e$ of the optimisation problem (\ref{optProblem}).
-First, we consider the scalar system of (\ref{optNew}) which is given by
+$0 < \mu < 2 \left( \sum\limits_{i=1}^N d_{\max}^{(i)} \right)^{-1}$ then (\ref{optNew}) is uniformly globally asymptotically stable at the unique optimal point $x^* e$ of the optimisation problem (\ref{optProblem}).
+First, we consider the scalar system associated with (\ref{optNew}) which is given by

 Note first that the fixed point condition for \eqref{yNew} is $\sum_{i = 1}^{N} f'_{i}(y^*) = 0$.
-So that a fixed point $y^*$ of \eqref{yNew}, gives rise, by Lemma~\ref{lem:solspane} to a fixed point of \eqref{optNew}, which satisfies the necessary and sufficient conditions for optimality \eqref{eq:optcond}.
+So that a fixed point $y^*$ of \eqref{yNew}, gives rise, by Lemma~\ref{lem:solspane} to a fixed point of \eqref{optNew}, which satisfies the necessary and sufficient conditions for optimality.
 Now, we wish to use Theorem~\ref{t:globalstab} to show global asymptotic stability.
-To this end, we need to verify the system (\ref{optNew}) satisfies all the conditions required in Theorem~\ref{t:globalstab}.
-The condition \eqref{rangemu} ensures in fact that the right hand side of \eqref{yNew} is in fact a strict contraction on $\R$.
+To this end, we need to verify that system (\ref{optNew}) satisfies all the conditions required in Theorem~\ref{t:globalstab}.
+The condition on $\mu$ ensures that the right hand side of \eqref{yNew} is in fact a strict contraction on $\R$.
 It follows from our comments after Lemma \ref{lem:boundedsols} that the assumption (ii) of Lemma \ref{lem:boundedsols} is satisfied.
 To show the Lipschitz condition (i) note that by \eqref{bdd} each $f'_i$ is globally Lipschitz.
 As the coordinate functions are globally Lipschitz and sums of globally Lipschitz functions retain that property we obtain condition (ii).

-To illustrate this application we consider an application with 20 agents with $f_{i}(x_i) = a_i \cdot x_i^2 + b_i \cdot x_i + c_i$ where $a_i$, $b_i$ and $c_i$ are constant parameters chosen in the range (0,1).
-In addition, the time-varying topology of the network is designed such that the uniform strongly connectivity of agents is guaranteed. $\mu$ is chosen to be 0.01.
-This is accordance with (\ref{optNew}).
-The simulation results are presented in Figure \ref{xkD}.
+To illustrate this application we consider 20 vehicles travelling along a section of road with random initial suggested speeds uniformly distributed between 60km/h and 70km/h.
+We assumed that there were 10 vehicles for each emission class, and the parameters set of the cost function for each class was chosen as R007 and R104, respectively, from \cite{ITS}.
+The simulation results are presented in Fig. \ref{simResults}.
+Our results show that the recommended speeds of vehicles will asymptotically converge to the optimal one in less than 100 algorithm iterations.